aravindV14/rainfall-pythonml/README.md

 # rainfall-pythonml

-a python machine learning  project
+a python machine learning  project we created this project by using the simple python packages

+tkinter for widgets
+seaborn for visualization
+sklearn for machine learning algorithms imutils for paths numpy and pandas to take csv matplotlib for differnt kinds of graphs

 In this project Dogecoin price prediction and prediction, we use three approaches:
  1. Linear regression